-ID Protection, at times also referred to as Privacy or WHOIS Protection, is a service that conceals the authentic contact info of domain owners on WHOIS check web sites.
+Whois Privacy Protection, at times also referred to as Privacy or Whois Privacy Protection, is a service that conceals the authentic contact info of domain owners on WHOIS check web sites.
 Without such protection, the personal name, address and email of any domain name registrant will be openly visible.
 Giving false information during the domain name registration procedure or altering the genuine info subsequently will just not work, as doing such a thing may result in the registrant losing their ownership of the domain name.
 The policies adopted by the Internet Corporation for Assigned Names and Numbers (ICANN), demand that the WHOIS information must be valid and accurate at all times.
-The ID Protection service was introduced by registrars as a response to the growing concerns for possible identity theft.
+The Whois Privacy Protection service was introduced by registrars as a response to the growing concerns for possible identity theft.
 If the protection service is enabled, the registrar company’s contact information will be listed instead of the domain registrant’s upon a WHOIS lookup.
-Most domains support the ID Protection service, even though there are some country-code ones that don’t.
+Most domains support the Whois Privacy Protection service, even though there are some country-code ones that don’t.